0dot0repeating/quakemovement/README.md

     adds to your crouch slide time; for example, a value of 2 means for every tic you fall, you can crouch slide for two more tics.
 This rounds down when added to your crouch slide time.

+- `MagneticLedgeScale`: **boolean**
+    Quake 1, and to my knowledge none of the other Quake games, has a nice feature where if it detects that you're about to run off a ledge, it doubles your friction in an attempt to prevent you from doing so accidentally.
+When set to a value greater than 0, this recreates that behavior (higher values means higher ledge friction).

+    Don't set this to -1; that'll cause a divide by zero error.

 - `WadingSpeedScale`: **double**
     Scales your speed when wading through water (waterlevel = 1).